-Additionally, the TTC provides trained tutors to work with students in the math and Writing Success Center to assist students in becoming successful and independent learners.
-Tutoring services are free to NVC students.
+Additionally, the TTC provides trained tutors who work with students in the Math and Writing Success Centers, as well as peer assisted study sessions to improve student retention and to assist students in becoming successful and independent learners.
+These services are free to NVC students.